Studios in Virtual Production

 We mentioned in a previous section the importance of having the right size for the studio.
 You should also consider the height of the studio, as most of the time a Truss structure should be installed.
 This structure allows you to mount different types of production gear on it, mainly light fixtures and tracking systems.
-It helps tremendously with the accessibility, extendability, and the ease-of-use of the studio.
+It helps tremendously with the accessibility, extendability, and ease of use of the studio.

 Aximmetry can be extremely helpful while mounting the lights and the tracking system, as you can monitor the effects of the changes you are making thanks to Aximmetry's ability to render your show in real-time.

 You need lots of power outlets in your studio — it’s unavoidable.
 The last thing you want to do is daisy-chain all your gear from a single outlet.
 So, try to approximate how many outlets you need, and where to put them.